2017 NFL Transactions

 Dashon Goldson, SS, Atlanta Falcons

-Atlanta Falcons 2017 Offseason Preview: Atlanta has $34-million to spend on Free Agents and the draft.
+Atlanta Falcons 2017 Offseason Recap: Atlanta has $23,396,261 to spend on Free Agents and the draft.
 Adding a starting defensive tackle in the 3-technique at 4-3 defensive tackle along with a sack artist as a 4-3 defensive end for depth have to be the top two priorities for Atlanta.